Wenham Parva

-Wenham Parva is a civil parish in Suffolk, England.
+Wenham Parva is a civil parish in the Babergh district, in the county of Suffolk, England.
 It covers the village of Little Wenham (whose ancient name it takes) and the hamlet of Wenham Grange.
-Located in Babergh district, it had a population of 20 in 2005, making it the joint-least populated parish in Suffolk alongside South Cove, Wangford and Wordwell.
-At the 2011 Census the population had increased to 185.
+It had a population of 20 in 2005, making it the joint-least populated parish in Suffolk alongside South Cove, Wangford and Wordwell.

 The parish contains the Wenham Thicks nature reserve, which is a Scheduled Monument due to its Ancient Woodland.
 The defunct Hadleigh branch line ran through the centre of the parish.